Beijing Subway Map

 Line 1 operates between Pingguoyuan and Sihui East stations.
 Line 1 is also known as the Red line.

-Line 2 runs in a loop between Xizhimen and Jishuitan stations, in the city center.
-Line 2 is also called the Blue Line.
+The Blue Line, or Line 2 runs in a loop between Xizhimen and Jishuitan stations, in the city center.

 Line 4 operates from Anheqiao North to Xingong and Tiangongyuan stations.
 It is represented as the Teal Line.